bluemot/code_descriptor/README.md

 Open `frontend/index.html` in your browser.
 Use the interface to upload a code directory and ask questions.

+You can check the **Force rebuild** checkbox to force re-indexing even if an existing RAG index already exists.

 ## API Endpoints

 - `POST /upload`: Upload multiple files (form field `files`) to generate AST and build the index.